-- [] Yes

-- [√] No
+[] Yes [√] No

-- C.1.9State the powers delegated by the Board of Directors, as the case may be, to directors or Board committees:
+C.1.9 State the powers delegated by the Board of Directors, as the case may be, to directors or Board committees:

 Personal or corporate name of the director Brief explanation MR. JOSÉ IGNACIO GOIRIGOLZARRI TELLAECHE The Chairman of the Board of Directors has broad powers of representation and administration in accordance with the characteristics and requirements of the position of executive Chairman of the Company, with all authority vested in him except for those that cannot be delegated by law or the Bylaws.

 MR. JOSÉ SEVILLA ÁLVAREZ Mr. Sevilla has been delegated jointly and severally all authorities than can be delegated to him by law or the Bylaws in the areas of financial and risk management, financial control and internal audit, as well as real estate and investees, and legal, tax and regulatory compliance advice.
 The Company also granted Mr. Sevilla general powers of attorney, subject in any event, to the Bankia Group's Catalogue of General Powers, which shall be discharged exercised in accordance with the system in place for each class of legal representative approved by the Board of Directors.
 MR. ANTONIO ORTEGA PARRA The Company also granted Mr. Ortega general powers of attorney, subject in any event, to the Bankia Group's Catalogue of General Powers, which shall be exercised in accordance with the system in place for each class of legal representative approved by the Board of Directors.
-MR. CARLOS EGEA KRAUEL The resolution to appoint Mr. Egea as executive director stipulated that the main executive duties to be carried out include, but are not limited to, the following: -Representing and defending the interests of the Bank before public and private institutions and public administrations. -Representing and liaising with customers and stakeholders within the scope determined or attributed to him by the competent bodies. -Monitoring, promoting and developing the matters that may be mandated by the chief executive of the Bank.
-The Company also granted Mr. Egea general powers of attorney, subject in any event, to the Bankia Group's Catalogue of General Powers, which shall be discharged exercised in accordance with the system in place for each class of legal representative approved by the Board of Directors.
-BOARD RISK COMMITTE The Board Risk Committee has operational authority and, therefore, may adopt the corresponding decisions within the scope of authority delegated by the Board of Directors.
+BOARD RISK COMMITTEE The Board Risk Committee has operational authority and, therefore, may adopt the corresponding decisions within the scope of authority delegated by the Board of Directors.
 The Board Risk Committee has the following functions: - Make decisions within the scope of the authority delegated by the Board of Directors in risk matters specifically provided for in the Board's current delegation resolution Within its scope of authority, set the overall preclassification limits for account holders or customer groups in relation to exposures by risk class Report to the Board of Directors on risks that may affect the Company's capital adequacy, recurring results, operations or reputation With respect to the approval of risk types other than credit risk, the authorities of the Board Risk Committee will be those delegated by the Board of Directors at any given time Pursuant to the resolution for the delegation of authorities to the Board Risk Committee adopted on 29 June 2012, the Board Risk Committee has authority to rule on credit risk proposals within its remit and authorities.
 This delegation is for amounts between EUR 300 million, for transactions with the lowest rating level, and EUR 1,300 million for those with the highest, above which approval by the Board of Directors is required in all cases.
-There is a specific rule for major borrowers with reputational risk, in which the maximum amount authorised is EUR 10 million
+There is a specific rule for major borrowers with reputational risk, in which the maximum amount authorised is EUR 10 million.